ana-oprescu/GreenLLMs/README.md

 # MasterThesis
 This repository contains the code for my master thesis.
-In the folder 'overleaf' I synchronised my overleaf project.
+More info follows at the end of the project.